Overview of Work Packages 6 and 7:

 Sustainability in context of a full service platform describes long term availability and promotion of tools and assistances to support user demands.
 A sustainable service cannot be defined in advance by defining key requirements, but need continuously be reflected and adopted to add new value to a changing user community.
 On the other hand, to initiate a sustainability service some basic features are required as there need to be a functional system, a supporting community and, most important, a user community demanding the system for their daily work.
 All three basic requirements are obtainable for the ND4BB Information Centre.
 The next step to build a viable, long-term service will be to find and select an organisation which is able to promote the service to a more international community.

 The preferred model describes an ongoing support by the existing project partners, familiar with all the technical and operational requirements, while the managing processes will be moved from the ND4BB TRANSLOCATION project to an international worling organisation like JPIAMR.
-Besides moving the management activities from a temporary project group to a long-term persisting board of experts in antimicrobial research, this will give an exceptional opportunity to broaden the user community by inviting international partners of JPIAMR to join the Information Centre user community.
+Besides moving the management activities from a temporary project group to a long-term persisting board of experts in antimicrobial research, this will give an exceptional opportunity to broaden the user community by inviting international partners like JPIAMR, DNDi, PEW and others to join the Information Centre user community.

 Actually we are working on several parallel streams to increase the visibility and the power of the InfoCentre.
 The team is